Alison Peebles , Art Psychotherapist

 What is Art Psychotherapy?

 Art Psychotherapy is an alternative to traditional talking therapies.
-Sometimes people can find it difficult to talk about themselves and how they feel.
+Sometimes it can be difficult to talk directly about yourself and how you feel.
 Creating art in an art psychotherapy session can help to open up self expression and communication.
 It can be particularly useful for children, young people and adults who may find verbal therapies daunting.

 How can Art Psychotherapy help?